varun1210/Fetch-Rewards-Analytics-Engineer/README.md

 ```

 6. Which brand has the most transactions among users who were created within the past 6 months?
-*I define a brand's 'transactions' as the aggregation of the number of times the brand's items have appeared on the receipts.
+**Answer:** *I have defined a brand's 'transactions' as the aggregation of the number of times the brand's items have appeared on the receipts.
 I will require further stakeholder validation for this definition.*
 *But, considering this definition of a brand's transactions, the brand with the highest transactions is:*
 *brandCode: "HY-VEE", brandName: None available*
 *Of the brands where brandName is available, brandName: "Pepsi" is the one with the highest number of transactions.*